LolliMei/GitPlayground/README.md

 # What is fetch ???
 # Why I cannot commit?
 # git checkout origin/master README.md // it will not save you local changes, overwrite by remote version
+# git branch temp // it can create a new branch or move to a existed branch
+# git merge a b // this could merge two base